 You can access previous stories in this series by clicking on this link.

 DATELINE: March 6, 1997, Maples Pavilion, Palo Alto, Calif.

 It was a heavyweight boxing match, a slugfest in sneakers.

-Arizona and Stanford went toe-to-toe, mano a mano tonight.
+Arizona and Stanford went toe-to-toe, mano a mano today.